dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ### Conclusion

-Our final model has a R-squared of 0.812 which means that this model is able to explain about 81.2% of variability present in the data.
+Our final model has a R-squared of 0.812 which means that this model is able to account for about 81.2% variability present in the data.

 Based on the regression, our final model shows some meaningful relationships on how different variables affect the overall **Price** of a house.
 With an overall coefficient of **- $228k**, each of the characterstic's coefficients are added in multiples of their respective quantity, in order to give the final price of a house.